It’s never nice for a parent to know their child has been a victim of bullying. It’s even harder when you discover your child is the bully?

 Helping kids cope and learn about the effects of bullying isn’t easy.
-But there are things you can do to make it easier for your child to understand how bullying makes another person feel.
+There are things you can do to make it easier for your child to understand how bullying makes another person feel.

 1.)
 Don’t yell.
 Yelling will get you nowhere and yelling is a form of bullying only verbal.
 If you want your child’s attention then talk to them openly and honestly about their actions.